-a.
-The name of the Complainant will be provided to the Respondent.

-- b.
-Complainant's contact information (phone, email, address) will not be provided to the Respondent. - c.
-Complainant's name and contact information will not be included in any publicly available documents such as meeting agendas or minutes. - d.
-The Complainant should be aware that the Complaint Report may be subject to a Freedom Of Information (FOI) request, noting that they must be consulted before any documents are released, and exemptions may apply.
+- a.
+The name of the Complainant will be provided to the Respondent. - b.
+Complainant and Respondents contact information (phone, email, address) will not be provided to either party. - c.
+Complainant's and Respondent's name and contact information will not be included in the meeting agenda. - d.
+Complainant's and Respondent's names will be published in the meeting minutes. - e.
+Determination of the complaint will be stated in the minutes. - f.
+The Complainant and Respondent should be aware that the Complaint Report may be subject to a Freedom Of Information (FOI) request, noting that they must be consulted before any documents are released, and exemptions may apply.